Dpdl-io/DpdlEngine/README.md

 * Open Source programming language plug-ins

-Dpdl comes with a very compact and portable **scripting engine** and an **extensible API interface** for the development of applications and embedded system software and in particular is ideal to foster rapid application development and rapid prototyping.
+Dpdl comes with a very compact and portable **scripting engine** and an **extensible API interface** to foster research and development of applications and embedded system software which is ideal for rapid application development and rapid prototyping.

 Embedded ANSI C code, OCaml and Clojure can also be <ins>**dynamically compiled in memory** at runtime</ins> in order to achieve <ins>faster execution</ins> performance.